Labor – An Overview

 The Occupational Safety and Health Act of 1970 (“OSHA”), 29 U.S.C. §§ 651-678, assures safe and healthy working conditions through the enforcement of workplace standards, provision of research and information in the field of occupational safety and health, and aid to state programs that assure safe and healthful working conditions.
 Under OSHA, a farmer has a legal responsibility to ensure safe and healthy working conditions for its employees.
 Generally, employers must furnish employees with employment and workplaces free from recognized hazards that could cause death or serious injury and follow legal standards of occupational safety and health.
 Employees must follow all rules and regulations that apply to that employee’s conduct.

 OSHA covers agriculture in the areas of temporary labor camps, tractor roll-over protection, guarding of farm field equipment, storage of anhydrous ammonia, field sanitation, hazard communication, cadmium usage, logging operations, and grain handling facilities.
-Two exemptions are available for agricultural employers to remove them from coverage under OSHA.
+Two exemptions available for agricultural employers remove them from coverage under OSHA.
 First, immediate family members of the farm employer are not considered employees and thus are not covered.
 Second, Congress has repeatedly included language in Department of Labor appropriations bills to exclude agricultural workers in operations that have had ten or fewer employees, excluding family members, within the last twelve months unless a temporary labor camp was maintained during the same period.
-Also, OSHA was amended to prevent the Occupational Safety and Health Administration from spending any funds to enforce any regulations that would apply to the agriculture operations that employ ten or fewer people, as mentioned above.
+Additionally, OSHA has been amended to prevent the Occupational Safety and Health Administration from spending any funds to enforce any regulations that would apply to the agriculture operations mentioned above that employ ten or fewer people.

 Federal Insecticide, Fungicide, and Rodenticide Act